 In response, some states have passed laws that force school districts to come up with ways to reduce the weight of students’ backpacks, and the American Chiropractic Association recommends limiting the weight of a backpack to less than 10% of a child’s body weight.

 What Can You Do?

 We recommend choosing lighter backpacks and making sure they don’t hang too low on your child.
 It shouldn’t fall more than four inches below the waistline because this increases the weight on your child’s shoulders and will force him or her to lean forward when walking.

 Look for backpacks with individualized compartments.
 This helps you spread out the contents to more evenly distribute weight and keep bulky objects closest to your child’s back.

 Talk to your child about wearing both shoulder straps.
 While it may be hip to wear bags slung over just one shoulder, this causes a shift of weight to one side of the body, causing lower back pain and neck and muscle spasms.

 Choose a backpack with wide, padded adjustable straps that won’t dig into your child’s shoulders.

 If your child is experiencing discomfort from carrying a too-heavy backpack, contact us today.
-We provide chiropractic services for children in Vancouver WA that will help reduce pain so your young student can thrive.
+Our Vancouver WA chiropractors provide services that will help reduce pain so your young student can thrive.